Asymptotics of Toeplitz, Hankel, and Toeplitz+Hankel determinants with Fisher-Hartwig singularities: Acknowledgements

 \section{Acknowledgements}

-P. Deift was supported in part by NSF grant \# DMS 0500923.
-A. Its was supported in part by NSF grant \#DMS-0701768 and EPSRC grant \#EP/F014198/1.
+P. Deift was supported in part by NSF grants \# DMS 0500923 and \# DMS 1001886.
+A. Its was supported in part by NSF grant \#DMS 0701768 and EPSRC grant \#EP/F014198/1.
 I. Krasovsky was supported in part by EPSRC grants \#EP/E022928/1 and \#EP/F014198/1.